yugabyte/yba-k8s-manager/README.md

 #### Prerequisites script

-Edit the required variables in the `yba_provider_prereqs` script and run it (or supply in the container, if dockerized). *Please note: when dockerized, kubeconfig would need to be mounted to the container as a volume for it to function properly, as this script relies on `kubectl`.*
+Edit the required variables in the `yba_provider_prereqs` script and run it (or supply in the container, if dockerized). *Please note: when dockerized, kubeconfig would need to be mounted to the container as a volume for it to function properly, as this script relies on `kubectl`.
+Docker option would look as follows:`-v /path/to/your/kube/config:/.kube/config`*
 ```
 chmod +x yba_provider_prereqs.sh
 ./yba_provider_prereqs.sh